🐶 Free shipping on order over $75

 • Puppies 6-12 months: 2-3 meals per day

-• Adult dogs over 1 year: 2 meals per day
+• Adult dogs over one year: 2 meals per day

-I love feeding my dog on a regular schedule because it’s a great training opportunity.
-Every mealtime I make my dog sit, lay down, and wait before he can eat his food.
+I love feeding my dog regularly because it’s a great training opportunity.
+Every mealtime, I make my dog sit, lay down, and wait before he can eat.
 It teaches him patience and discipline.

 2. Add Some Sauce

-We created our Dog Sauce super food meal topper to help fix your dog’s appetite and give them a nutritional boost for a healthier coat and longer lifespan.
+We created our Dog Sauce super food meal topper to help improve your dog’s appetite and provide a nutritional boost for a healthier coat and longer lifespan.

-Drizzle an ounce or two of sauce on their kibble, and you’ll fix your picky eater in no time.
+Drizzle an ounce or two of sauce on their kibble, and your picky eater will be eating in no time.

 3. Cut Back on Treats